ashtrail/thoughtfulinquiry.com/content/about.md

 I initially got inspired by a random complementary palette on [Pigment by ShapeFactory](https://pigment.shapefactory.co/).
 Then again, I've always had a soft spot for orange and blue.

-I did my first very basic tests, colors and fonts, on Figma.
+I did my first very basic tests (i.e. colors and fonts) on Figma.
 However, I iterated on most of the design directly in HTML & CSS.

 I use Affinity Designer v2 to conceive the logos and other visual assets.